-Cadbury maker Mondelez's quarterly profit beats estimates
+Mondelez profit beats on higher chocolate sales, cost controls

-(Reuters) - Mondelez International Inc (MDLZ.O) on Wednesday reported a better-than-expected quarterly profit, helped by cost cuts, sending its shares up 4 percent in extended trading.
+(Reuters) - Mondelez International Inc (MDLZ.O) on Wednesday reported a better-than-expected quarterly profit as it sold more Cadbury chocolates and Oreo biscuits in Europe and North America, while keeping a lid on costs.

+Shares of the world’s No. 2 confectioner rose 5.04 percent to $43.7 in extended trading on Wednesday as the company’s Power Brands business registered fourth straight quarter of gains.

+The business, which houses Cadbury, Milka and Trident Gum, reported second-quarter sales of $4.55 billion, a 5.2 percent rise from a year earlier.
+It accounted for nearly 75 percent of its total revenue.

 Net income attributable to the company fell to $323 million, or 22 cents per share, in the second quarter ended June 30 from $498 million, or 32 cents per share, a year earlier.